tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

         }
         ```

++ `backdrop-filter: none;` - lets you apply graphical effects such as blurring or color shifting to the area behind an element.
+Because it applies to everything behind the element, to see the effect you must make the element or its background at least partially transparent.

+    !!! note "Syntax"

+        ```css
+        /* Keyword value */
+        backdrop-filter: none;

+        /*URL to SVG filter*/
+        backdrop-filter: url(commonfilters.svg#filter);

+        /*<filter-function> values*/
+        backdrop-filter: blur(2px);
+        backdrop-filter: brightness(60%);
+        backdrop-filter: contrast(40%);
+        backdrop-filter: drop-shadow(4px 4px 10px blue);
+        backdrop-filter: grayscale(30%);
+        backdrop-filter: hue-rotate(120deg);
+        backdrop-filter: invert(70%);
+        backdrop-filter: opacity(20%);
+        backdrop-filter: sepia(90%);
+        backdrop-filter: saturate(80%);

+        /*Multiple filters*/
+        backdrop-filter: url(filters.svg#filter) blur(4px) saturate(150%);

+        /*Global values*/
+        backdrop-filter: inherit;
+        backdrop-filter: initial;
+        backdrop-filter: revert;
+        backdrop-filter: revert-layer;
+        backdrop-filter: unset;
+        ```

+    !!! note "Values"

+        `none` - No filter is applied to the backdrop.

+        `<filter-function-list>` - A space-separated list of `<filter-function>`s([:simple-mdnwebdocs:)](https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function) or an SVG filter([:simple-mdnwebdocs:](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/filter)) that will be applied to the backdrop.

+        The `<filter-function>` data type is specified using one of the filter functions listed below.
+Each function requires an argument which, if invalid, results in no filter being applied.

+        + `blur()` - Blurs the image.

+            ```css
+            .main-nav {
+                background-color: rgba(255, 255, 255, 0.75);
+                backdrop-filter: blur(10px);
+            }
+            ```

+        + `brightness()` - Makes the image brighter or darker.
+        + `contrast()` - Increases or decreases the image's contrast.
+        + `drop-shadow()` - Applies a drop shadow behind the image.
+        + `grayscale()` - Converts the image to grayscale.
+        + `hue-rotate()` - Changes the overall hue of the image.
+        + `invert()` - Inverts the colors of the image.
+        + `opacity()` - Makes the image transparent.
+        + `saturate()` - Super-saturates or desaturates the input image.
+        + `sepia()` - Converts the image to sepia.

 #### Other

 + `cursor: pointer;` - sets the cursor shape

 + `list-style: none;` - sets the bullet point for the list elements(`<li>`s inside the `<ul>` or `<ol>`)

++ `scroll-behavior: auto;` - sets the behavior for a scrolling box when scrolling is triggered by the navigation or CSSOM scrolling APIs.

+    !!! warning "Note that:"

+        + any other scrolls, such as those performed by the user, are not affected by this property
+        + when this property is specified on the root element, it applies to the viewport instead
+        + this property specified on the body element will not propagate to the viewport
+        + user agents are allowed to ignore this property

+    !!! note "Syntax"

+        ```css
+        /* Keyword values */
+        scroll-behavior: auto;
+        scroll-behavior: smooth;

+        /*Global values*/
+        scroll-behavior: inherit;
+        scroll-behavior: initial;
+        scroll-behavior: revert;
+        scroll-behavior: revert-layer;
+        scroll-behavior: unset;
+        ```

+    !!! note "Values"

+        `auto` - The scrolling box scrolls instantly.

+        `smooth` - The scrolling box scrolls in a smooth fashion using a user-agent-defined timing function over a user-agent-defined period of time.
+User agents should follow platform conventions, if any.

 ### Layouts